Always bring helpers

 Very literally, the electrons move one direction down the wire at nearly the speed of light, and gradually slow down to a stop, and then accelerate back the other direction until they slow to a stop.
 The sine-wave oscillation of AC electricity repeats over and over, back and forth on the wire, with voltage rising and then falling to zero, and then rising again, 50-60 times per second ... with an average voltage above zero ... and happening so fast that a light bulb filament doesn't flicker.

 DC is direct-current where electrons flow only one direction.

 DC voltage comes from solar panels, batteries, and from AC electricity that is transformed into DC.

-The flow of DC electrons is uniform, and does not rise and fall in voltage like AC, nor change direction.
+The flow of DC electrons is uniform, and voltage does not rise and fall like AC, nor change direction.

 Switching high voltage DC is a bigger challenge than AC because of arc extinction, or spark when the blades of a switch are disengaged.
 With AC, the voltage reaches zero so there is a moment when the electrons have stopped moving, making the spark fairly easy to extinguish.
 However, high voltage DC has a larger arc because the voltage never drops to zero.
 Instead the electrons in a DC circuit keep pushing, and trying to jump across the switch.
 The solution is to have multiple switches disengage at the same time on both negative and positive wires.

 Both DC and AC can be converted into either AC or DC.

 DC can be stored.
 AC is either used or lost, and cannot be stored unless put into heated water, or some type of storage such as converted to DC and stored in a battery etc.